 17. Don’t over pack

-It’s often temping to pack moving boxes as full as they can possibly be, but as you pack, make sure you are testing the weight of the box as you go.
-If a cardboard box is over packed you’ll find the bottom can give way leading to spilled and damaged contents.
+It’s often tempting to pack moving boxes as full as they can possibly be, but as you pack, make sure you are testing the weight of the box as you go.
+If a cardboard box is over-packed you’ll find the bottom can give way leading to spilled and damaged contents.
 If you have an awful lot of belongings and prefer to use fewer boxes, consider going for plastic crates instead as they are much stronger and will take more weight.

 18. Pack a moving day box